Blue Mountains New South Wales, Australia Travel Guide

 Local farmers' markets feature seasonal produce.
 Check calendars for regional food and vineyard celebrations, often in autumn or spring.

-Upscale dining with a focus on modern Australian cuisine, often with local ingredients.
+Upscale dining concentrating on modern Australian cuisine, often using ingredients from the area.

 Popular choices for modern Australian cuisine and diverse menus.

-Affordable eateries and a variety of international flavors.
+Affordable eateries and a variety of global flavors.

 Food tours may focus on walking tours of Leura or Katoomba's culinary spots, tasting local produce and artisan treats.